Estimation of intrinsic fast radio burst width and scattering distributions from CRAFT data

+We suggest therefore that a better fit is a log-uniform distribution over the range of at least 0.04--40\,ms, which may extend to slightly lower, but in particular much higher, values.

 For intrinsic width $\wi$, no fits favour a high-width cutoff, so that the boxcar, boxcar with high-width smooth downturn, and log-constant distributions, all produce equivalent fits ($\log_{10} \mathcal{L}=-10.21 \pm 0.03$, $w_{\rm min}=-1.53$) --- we characterise these with the function with the least parameters, i.e.\ a boxcar.
 Similarly, the boxcar with smooth downturns at both edges, boxcar with a low-width downturn, and the half-lognormal, also produce equivalent fits ($\log_{10} \mathcal{L}=-10.37$, $w_{\rm min}/\mu_w = -0.29$, $\sigma_w=0.65$), with the half-lognormal being the function with the least parameters.
 A lognormal produces a distinct fit ($\log_{10} \mathcal{L}=-10.48$, $\mu_w=0.22$, $\sigma_w=0.88$).
 These models, and their completeness-adjusted fits, are shown in Figure~\ref{fig:whist}(b).
-Thus we conclude again that there is no evidence for a high-width downturn in the intrinsic distribution of FRB widths, although a lognormal distribution only provides a slightly inferior fit compared to alternatives.
-We suggest that the true distribution either rises as a Gaussian in the range 0.03--0.3\,ms, and is most likely log-uniform above this value, or else is log-uniform over the entire range from 0.03\,ms upwards.
+Compared to fluctuations in likelihood differences estimated from our bootstrapping procedure, we find that alternative models show at-best a $2 \sigma$ preference beyond the lognormal distribution, which we do not consider to be significant.
+Thus, while we conclude again that there is no evidence for a high-width downturn in the intrinsic distribution of FRB widths, we cannot exclude a lognormal distribution as being the true underlying model.
+Within our alternative models, our preferred scenario nonetheless suggest that the true distribution either rises as a Gaussian in the range 0.03--0.3\,ms, and is most likely log-uniform above this value, or else is log-uniform over the entire range from 0.03\,ms upwards.